tkuhlman/tkuhlman.github.io/_drafts/ideas.md

 - Architects who don't know details are impediments to progress rather than enablers.
 - The importance of Velocity in the software industry.
   - Faster to market, faster to fix issues, faster to respond to customers with new features.
+  - One key thing you can't sacrifice quality for speed.
+The speed should be a way to attain quality faster as you recognize nothing goes perfect.
 - The importance of running the service you work on.
   - It proves the product.
   - It bring fast feedback loops that help you to improve the product, as you get immediate clarity on bugs, needed features and annoyances.